The Curriculum at St James

 Phonics is taught daily in Nursery, Reception, Key Stage 1 and as an intervention in Key Stage 2.
-The school adopts the LCP synthetic phonics scheme, based on 'Letters and Sounds'.
+The school adopts the LCP synthetic phonics scheme, based on 'Letters and Sounds' and 'Jolly Phonics'.

 Throughout the school we value reading for pleasure, and children have opportunities to enjoy reading and listening to books every day.
 In KS1 and KS2 children are to taught reading skills in daily guided reading lessons and a class book is read to the children by an adult every day.

 All children have a weekly library lesson and are able to borrow 2 books from school – a library book and a book from the appropriate book box for their ability